beatobongco/Stanford-Machine-Learning/README.md

 The mean is halved as a convenience for the computation of the gradient descent, as the derivative term of the square function will cancel out the term.

+## Gradient descent

+:= is an assignment operator

+α or alpha is the learning rate.
+Think of it as how big the steps are

+The gradient descent algorith simultaneously updates theta values (store vals in temp variables)